How Travel Advisors Get Found on Google (Without Competing With Expedia)

 Think of Google like a giant library.
 When someone types 'luxury safari travel advisor Toronto' into the search bar, Google sends out a little robot to find the best, most relevant answer.
 SEO is how you make sure your website is the one it finds.

-The short version: good SEO = the right people finding you on Google without you paying for ads.
-And it’s a long game.
+The short version: good SEO = the right people finding you on Google/ Search without you paying for ads.
+And it's a long game.

-That lane is not yours, and the keywords those platforms compete for — 'flights to Rome,' 'hotels in Paris,' 'best resorts Maldives' — are dominated by websites with millions of pages, thousands of backlinks, and a decade-plus of domain authority.
-You will not outrank them for those terms, and you don’t have to.
+The keywords that those platforms compete for, like 'flights to Rome,' 'hotels in Paris,' 'best resorts Maldives,' are locked up by companies with massive domain authority, entire SEO teams, and years of content behind them.
+You will not outrank them for those terms, and you don't have to.

 'adventure travel advisor for solo women'